IndulgeinDotNet/UtilityMaestro/README.md

 ## Overview

-UtilityMaestro BETA is a Python-based network utility application that provides various network tool features.
+UtilityMaestro is a  network utility application that provides various network tool features.
 This application demonstrates the capabilities of Python and offers a downloadable executable for ease of use.
-THE MAIN VERSION IS WRITTEN IN C#
+=

 ## Features